codegouvfr/logiciels-libres-archived/why-sourcehut.md

 telling: most agencies choose to publish on GitHub.
 Many others use GitLab, either via gitlab.com or via a local instance.

-**At Etalab, the Free Software pole publishes most of its source code on [SourceHut](https://sourcehut.org).
+**At Etalab, the Free Software unit publishes most of its source code on [SourceHut](https://sourcehut.org).
 Why?**

 As shown in [this
 list](https://github.com/etalab/etalab/blob/master/logiciels-libres.md#les-logiciels-libres-utilis%C3%A9s-par-etalab),
-Etalab has long been committed to using free software: it's mainly this commitment that decided the Free Software pole to use SourceHut to publish most of its source code.
+Etalab has long been committed to using free software: it's mainly this commitment that decided the Free Software unit to use SourceHut to publish most of its source code.
 It's also to demonstrate that there are other forges than the ones usually considered, by default or by habit, and thus encourage each agency to motivate its choice for a